theam/aws-lambda-benchmark/examples/hello-world/setup.md

 - `Save` and Test the event by clicking `Test` in the top right corner

 ## Java
+- First of all, install [Gradle](https://gradle.org/install/)
+- Change directory to `examples/hello-world/java`
+- Build the project, `gradle build`
+- Go to `AWS Lambda` in AWS Console
+- Create new function from Scratch
+- Enter function name and select `Java 8` as runtime
+- Choose the execution role we created above
+- `Upload the zip file benchmarks-java-dev-all.jar` we created as function code
+- Input `com.theagilemonkeys.labs.HelloWorldHandler` as the `Handler`
+- Click `Save`
+- Test the function by clicking `Test` in the top right corner

 ## Rust
 - First of all, install [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) and `musl-cross` `brew install filosottile/musl-cross/musl-cross`